-Item Description Superficial aquifers Alluvium and Glaciofluvial deposits are designated as secondary A aquifers.
+Feature Description Superficial aquifers Glaciofluvial deposits are designated as secondary A aquifers.
 Till is designated as a secondary undifferentiated aquifer.
-Peat is designated as an unproductive aquifer.
-Bedrock aquifers Wilmslow Sandstone Formation and Sellafield Member sandstone are designated as principal aquifers.
+Peat is designated as an unproductive aquifer Bedrock aquifers Wilmslow Sandstone Formation sandstone is designated as a principal aquifer.
 Groundwater vulnerability Superficial and bedrock aquifers at the site are designated as high vulnerability.
-Groundwater source protection zone No groundwater source protection zones are located on or within 250 m of the site.
-Groundwater abstractions No groundwater abstractions have been identified on or within 250 m of the site.
-Groundwater discharge consents No groundwater discharge consents have been identified on or within 250 m of the site.
+Groundwater source protection zone No groundwater source protection zones are located on or within 250m of the site.
+Groundwater abstractions No groundwater abstractions have been identified on or within 250m of the site.
+Groundwater discharge consents No groundwater discharge consents have been identified on or within 250m of the site.